dennis-every/file-uploader/README.md

 # README

-A demo Rails 7 app for uploading files with ActiveStorage, requestjs, direct_uploads, and turbo_stream
+A demo Rails 7 app for uploading files with ActiveStorage

 - Ruby 3.2.2
 - Rails 7.0.4.3